-- 31. When the public authority concludes that the likely impact is 'minor' and an equality impact assessment is not to be conducted, the public authority may consider mitigation to lessen the severity of any equality impact, or the introduction of an alternative policy to better promote equality of opportunity or good relations. - 32.
-Can the policy/decision be amended or changed or an alternative policy introduced to better promote equality of opportunity and/or good relations? - 33.
+31. When the public authority concludes that the likely impact is 'minor' and an equality impact assessment is not to be conducted, the public authority may consider mitigation to lessen the severity of any equality impact, or the introduction of an alternative policy to better promote equality of opportunity or good relations.
+32. Can the policy/decision be amended or changed or an alternative policy introduced to better promote equality of opportunity and/or good relations?
+No , the nature of the amendment to the Policy (providing greater definitions) does not have any impact on Section 75 categories 33.
 If so, give the reasons to support your decision, together with the proposed changes/amendments or alternative policy.